Throw a Packing Party

 2. Pack up all of your child's toys.

-Leave out the two or three items you've seen him play with most.
+Leave out the three or four items you've seen him play with most.
 Tell him he can ask for one specific additional toy every day for 21 days, provided he actually plays with the toy.

-Don't remind or prompt him to ask for a toy; just unpack it when and if he asks for something specific.
-After a week or so, he might not be asking every day!
+Don't remind or prompt him to ask for a toy – just unpack it when and if he asks for something specific.
+After a week or so, he might not even be asking every day.

 At the end of three weeks, donate or sell what's left without digging through the boxes to "discover" items your child never missed.